 A project of this scale needs to be rooted in an existing reality, so we started by understanding the existing service portfolio and user needs.

 We started by creating an inventory of services, looking not only what was offered but how and through which channels.
 We limited our scope to those services directly affecting users, and then analyzed where on the journey each was most effective and which user needs each was fulfilling.

 Our own process highlighted some of the tools that would be necessary and provided structure for the overall process we were designing.

 We created a process framework for innovation complete with workshops, worksheets, and acceptance gates.

 Side-by-side with researchers and key stakeholders, we iterated on a process for identifying opportunties, brainstorming concepts, ranking possible solutions, and bringing new services to life.

 We captured the process in a diagram highlighting activities and outcomes along with statements of purpose and sample outcomes.

-We tested the framework with a handful of sample projects looking at adding both a new service and a new channel.
+We tested the framework with a couple of sample projects, exploring the creation of both a new service and a new channel.

 Once we felt confident in our recommended approach, we tested it.
 Stemming from a workshop with stakeholders, we designed a new service across multiple channels as well as a new channel enabling and extending multiple services.